bazelbuild/starlark/spec.md

 A dictionary can also be constructed using a [dictionary comprehension](#comprehension), which evaluates a pair of expressions, the _key_ and the _value_, for every element of another iterable such as a list.
-This example builds a mapping from each word to its length in bytes:
+This example builds a mapping from each word to its length:

 ```python
 words = ["able", "baker", "charlie"]